-- Accounts: Gmail and WhatsApp accounts you will be used in the course.
-If you do not already have these, please create them--they are free. - Hardware: A laptop computer running Windows, Mac OS, or Linux.
-Phones or tablets are unlikely to suffice for some of the in-class exercises due to operating system mismatch.

-7. Graded Assignments: Grades for the course will be calculated based on your work on the following items:

-- Participation (20%) You are expected to attend every class and to participate in outof-class activities as directed by the instructor and the program director.
+- Required Primary Text: Security Engineering 2/3E by Ross Anderson plus many shorter readings - Free Labs: https://tryhackme.com/ - Other online Materials: Except for the primary text, you can access all other course-related files, including this syllabus, online. - Accounts: Gmail and WhatsApp accounts will be used in the course.
+If you do not already have these, please create them--they are free. - Hardware: A laptop computer with an external keyboard.
+A tablet or phone will be unlikely to suffice. - 7.
+Graded Assignments: Grades for the course will be calculated based on your work on the following items: - Participation (20%) You are expected to attend every class and to participate in outof-class activities as directed by the instructor and the program director.
 KIIS requires that any unexcused absence result in a grade reduction.
 Multiple unexcused absences may result in expulsion from the program.
-You will be graded here not just on your attendance, but your attitude as well as your active engagement with our guest speakers and excursions as well as the class discussions, activities, and readings. - Course Activities/Homework (40%) For each class period and each excursion/speaker, you will complete a course activity or a short essay.
-I will assign a specific activity or essay topic for each session, but often these activities will ask you to relate the course readings or excursion to Austria.
-Typically, you will submit these by 8AM each day. - For the first class: Scan the entire textbook, and then select a section for careful reading in which you identify a cross-border issue.
-Read this section carefully, and come prepared to discuss the section that you read as well as how you believe it has/ could affect Argentines. - Independent Research/Final Presentation (40%) You will research a particular contemporary cybersecurity issue or incident that has or may impact Argentines, complete a five-page structured report (20%), and present this report to the class during our last few meetings.
-You will be expected to reference academic and non-academic articles, books, and websites as your source material, as well as take advantage of the on-site location to interview a few locals regarding their perspective on your topic.
+You will be graded here not just on your attendance, but your attitude and active engagement with our guest speakers and tours (during excursions) and the class discussions and readings. - Course Activities/Homework (40%) For each class period and each excursion/speaker, you will complete a course activity or a short essay.
+I will assign a specific activity or essay topic for each session, but often these activities will ask you to relate the course readings or excursion to Argentina.
+Typically, you will submit these by 8AM each day. - For the first class: Read Who is the Enemy?
+Read this textbook section sufficiently carefully to come prepared to discuss the section that you read and also bring questions regarding how these notions are likely to apply in Argentina. - Independent Research/Final Presentation (40%) You will develop an analysis of cybersecurity and the ethical context in real businesses, complete a five-page structured report (20%), and present this research to the class during our last few meetings.
+You will be expected to reference academic and non-academic articles, books, and websites as your source materials, as well as take advantage of the on-site location to interview a few locals regarding the utility and viability of cybersecurity.